author

 by Adolphe Thiers

-Born in Marseille in 1797, Adolphe Thiers first made his name in Paris as a journalist.
-He helped found the newspaper Le National in 1830, wrote influential historical works on the French Revolution and the Napoleonic era, and built a reputation as one of the most energetic political voices of his time.
+Born in Marseille in 1797, Adolphe Thiers first made his name in Paris as a journalist and writer.
+He helped found the newspaper Le National in 1830 and built a reputation as an energetic political voice during a time of constant upheaval in France.